 Interest and capital payments:

 We have seen lenders offering interest and capital payment deferrals, extending grace periods and pushing back the term of the loan accordingly and, where there has been headroom in asset values, extending new lines of credit to fund interest/principal payments or capitalising interest, at least temporarily.
-This approach is broadly in line with the FCA’s more prescriptive guidance applicable to personal loans and residential mortgages (discussed in a recent article here) and builds on the themes of encouraging lenders to take a flexible approach which is tailored to that particular customer’s set of circumstances and, of course, to treat customers fairly.
+This approach is broadly in line with the FCA’s more prescriptive guidance applicable to personal loans and residential mortgages and builds on the themes of encouraging lenders to take a flexible approach which is tailored to that particular customer’s set of circumstances and, of course, to treat customers fairly.

 Moving forwards, communication remains key.
 Lenders and borrowers should actively encourage open communication from each other and a flexible and pragmatic approach should help them achieve a fair and sensible outcome for the time being.
 Increasingly though, lenders will be mindful of the long-term viability of a particular loan once greater certainty on the economy starts to emerge which may mean that a more formal resetting of loan payment terms and debt quantum is in order.